 • 6-8 cups chicken broth

-• 12 ounces Andouille sausages, sliced into ¼-inch thick discs
+• 12 ounces Andouille sausages sliced into 1/4-inch thick discs

 • 1 rotisserie chicken shredded